Every hotel booked via hotelsreviewed.com helps to fund the continuation of my ataxia awareness-raising and fundraising activities.

 Alan is a rather inspirational character.
 He needs a wheelchair to go anywhere.
 And his ability to speak has been severely impacted by ataxia (his speech is profoundly slurred).

 And yet, he travels the world giving SPEECHES at medical conferences, as an ataxia patient advocate.
-Which is why he was in Barcelona when I met him – he had flown there from his home in Wales (to attend a medical conference in Barcelona?!).
+Which is why he was in Barcelona when I met him – he had flown there from his home in Wales, to attend a medical conference, acting as an ataxia patient advocate.
+Pretty inspiring stuff.
 You can follow Alan’s future travels, on Twitter, at @Ataxiaandme.